forklady42/forklady42.github.com/_posts/2012-06-24-forking-defined.md

 when I didn't have one of the prerequisites.
 In the past year, I've played around with new languages and small projects.
 I'm planning to become more involved in open source projects and look forward to working on various forks.

+From cooking delicious food to venturing down unknown paths to coding, forks are a cross-representation of me.